It’s tempting to try to go into complete overdrive when you need to grow your social media channels isn’t it?

 Some days you’ll have way more to talk about and that’s fine.
 Just put authenticity before arbitrary comment targets.

-Stick to your
+Stick to your content schedule

 It is frigging unbelievable how many times I’ve promised myself I’ll stick to a simple content schedule – like one newsfeed posts and three stories a week, for example – just to be overcome by self doubt and insecurity around my decision and panic-post one month of beautifully planned social content in a week.